btorpey/btorpey.github.io/content/clocks.md

     <a href="#rdtscp">later...</a>

-The following sections will talk about how clocks work on Linux, how to access the various clocks from software, and how to measure the overhead of acessing them.
+The following sections will talk about how clocks work on Linux, how to access the various clocks from software, and how to measure the overhead of accessing them.

 ### Intra-machine vs. Inter-machine Timings